 Virtual Private Server (VPS) hosting is a type of WordPress host that sits between shared hosting and a dedicated server.
 It’s an upgrade from shared and is very suitable for people needing more resources while still keeping the cost fairly economical.

 The robust technology in VPS hosting is used to separate users on the same machine.
-So, compared to a shared server, where you might have to share space with thousands of other websites.
+So, unlike a shared server, where you might have to share space with thousands of other websites.
 With VPS you would have to share space with 5 to 20, meaning that there’s less risk from a bad neighbor effect – no overcrowding and no malware breach at the server’s level.

 With VPS hosting server resources are allocated more efficiently.
 These systems employ a hypervisor which oversees and manages the complete virtual system for every user.
 This means that your site will have its own share of resources regardless of the share of the other websites on the server.
 And since your ‘virtual’ space is private, you will have more control over configuration, software and more.